gildas-lormeau/zip.js/README.md

 // ----

-// Creates a TransformStream object where the zip content will be written. const zipStream = new TransformStream();
+// Creates a TransformStream object where the zip content will be written. const zipBlobWriter = new TransformStream();
-// Creates a Promise object resolved to the zip content returned as a Blob object. const zipBlobPromise = new Response(zipStream.readable).blob();
+// Creates a Promise object resolved to the zip content returned as a Blob object. const zipBlobPromise = new Response(zipBlobWriter.readable).blob();
 // Creates a Reader object containing a readable property.
 This property is a ReadableStream object
 // storing the text of the entry to add in the zip (i.e. "Hello world!"). const helloWorldReader = { readable: new Blob(["Hello world!"]).stream() };

-// Creates a ZipWriter object writing data via zipStream, adds the file "hello.txt" containing
+// Creates a ZipWriter object writing data via zipBlobWriter, adds the file "hello.txt" containing
-// the text "Hello world!" via helloWorldReader in the zip, and closes the writer. const zipWriter = new ZipWriter(zipStream);
+// the text "Hello world!" via helloWorldReader in the zip, and closes the writer. const zipWriter = new ZipWriter(zipBlobWriter);
 await zipWriter.add("hello.txt", helloWorldReader);
 await zipWriter.close();